jantman/workstation-bootstrap/README.markdown

 1. Fork this repository.
 Make sure that the "production" branch is the primary branch.
 2. Edit ``puppet/Puppetfile`` to contain all of the modules that you need.
 3. Edit the files under ``puppet/hiera/`` to do what you need.
 See below for more information.
+4. Edit ``puppet/manifests/site.pp`` as needed, though the default should be acceptable for most people.
-4. Commit and push your changes.
+5. Commit and push your changes.

 The [Reference](#reference) section below describes what this project provides by default, what you _have_ to change, and some of the common things you may want to change.